-Table 34: Coarse assessment criteria - supply-side and demand-side options
+Table 35: Coarse assossment criteria - supply-side and domand_side ontions Table 35.
+Coarse assessment criteria - supply-slue and demand-side options

 Criteria Measure Beneficial The option is expected to result in a measurable improvement in water security through a reduction in water demand, an increased water supply or both.
 Safe/ fit for purpose The option meets water quality and/or health legislation and guidelines relevant to its intended use.
 Availability/ reliability The option can supply water when most needed (i.e. drought).
 Compatibility Compatibility of the option with existing infrastructure or operations - additional infrastructure required to enable combination with existing systems is feasible.
 Acceptability Social (prevailing community opinion), political, heritage and legal (current regulatory environment).
 Timeliness Potential to be implemented efficiently (lead time including studies required, approval requirements, and construction timeframe).
 Technical feasibility Proven and reliable technology that can be applied with certainty.
 Environmental sustainability Ecological impact and resource use - known issues and potential footprint.